schuang/advanced-python-series/workshop1.md

-# Workshop 1: Foundations for Sustainable Software
+# Workshop 1: Foundations for Sustainable Research Software

 **Part of the series:** *From Scripts to Software: Practical Python for Reproducible Research*